roshenarun3/website/content/posts/Fiberoptic Table/elements.md

 {{< figure src="/images/elect2.jpg" height="300" class="pull-left"  >}}
 This step was interesting as I had absolutely no experience using fiber-optic cables before.
 When I bought them I tried using a light bulb as a light source.
 I observed that certain cables were brighter than others depending on the orientation they were placed in relation to the light bulb.
-This led me to conclude hat I needed a narrower, concentrated beam of light.
+This led me to conclude that I needed a narrower, concentrated beam of light.
 I tried using mirror film to narrow the light from the bulb into more of a direct beam, but I couldn't get the placement of the cables to optimize the reflection.
 This is when I opened my electrical kit and started using singular LEDs.
 At first, I was skeptical about the LEDs, however they quickly proved effective during testing as they provided a much more direct and narrow beam of light.
 So, I quickly put together a circuit with my knowledge of Ohm's law and wired the 5 fiber-optic cable groups to 5 singular LEDs.
-This worked very well as the blue and white LEDs gave the fiber-optics a starry, bioluminescent effect.
+This worked very well as the blue and white LEDs gave the table a starry, bioluminescent effect.
 The orange LED gave a perfect accent to the starry sky, outlining the constellations with a warm orange/golden hue.
 I was very pleased with this step.